ciaranoceallaigh96/gwas_tutorial/Lab_2_Demonstrator_Guide.md

 head(pca_scores)
 ```

-We can merge our pca_scores with our genotype matrix.
+To move ahead, let's first merge our pca_scores with our genotype matrix.

 ```
 genetic_matrix_9 <- merge(genetic_matrix_8, pca_scores, by.x = "IID", by.y = "IID")
+genetic_matrix_9[1:10,1:10]
 ```

 Let's redo this analysis with principcal components (PCs) included as covariates to account for enviromental effects and population stratification.
-This is a simple modification of the regression equation.
+This can be done with a simple modification to the regression equation.

 ```
 single_snp_glm <- glm(PHENOTYPE ~ genetic_matrix_9[[list_of_snps[1]]] + PC1 + PC2, data = genetic_matrix_9, family="binomial")